Hogs

 To the south, A-10s have also taken place in patrolling the southern no-fly zone, set up after a situation similar to the Kurdish uprising occurred with local Shiites in the days following the Gulf War.
 In addition, the southern no-fly zone provides an early warning of sorts for any future Iraqi attack on Kuwait or Saudi Arabia.
 The bulk of operations are patrols flown as part of Operation Southern Watch.

-Four U.S. Air Force A-10A Thunderbolts shimmer in the desert heat waves
+Four U.S. Air Force A-10A Thunderbolts shimmer in the desert heat

 as they taxi out for a combat patrol mission over Iraq from the